JVHallam/linux_setup/configs/details.md

 lspci | grep VGA

 ## NVidia Graphics cards:
-sudo apt install nvidia-settings

-* This needs to be run on startup:
-    * nvidia-settings --assign CurrentMetaMode="nvidia-auto-select +0+0 { ForceFullCompositionPipeline = On }"
-    * crontab -e
-    * Select vim
-    * @reboot nvidia-settings --assign CurrentMetaMode="nvidia-auto-select +0+0 { ForceFullCompositionPipeline = On }"

 # Picom, to handle the composite stuff and vsync shit

 * Dependencies: